 To get the best value off your SD Card, you may need to have it formatted for many different reasons.
 Formatting an SD card may seem like a complicated task for many people but it shouldn't be if you know how to go about it.
-In this article, we will show you how to go about it using very simple methods that makes the task quite easy.
-The methods we list below and explain in detail works well for Windows 10, 8 and 7.
+In this article, we will show you how to go about it using very simple methods that make the task quite easy.
+The methods we list below and explain in detail works well for Windows 10, 8, and 7.

 The methods we explain below can aid an SD card format so make sure you follow the steps carefully.
-The methods work well for Windows 10,8,8.1,7, XP and Vista.
+The methods work well for Windows 10,8,8.1,7, XP, and Vista.

-*Please do note that a formatting process will wipe out every single data in your SD card to make it new and functional again.
+Notice: The formatting process will wipe out every single data in your SD card to make it new and functional again.
 In order not to lose your data, save them in a backup first before you do format it.

 There are four methods explained in this article for a successful SD card format.
-You can use any of the methods if you don't know how to format SD card for Windows 10.
-Like we've pointed out above, before you commence the process make sure you back up your data in an external source if there is a need to do so.
+You can use any of the methods if you don't know how to format the SD card for Windows 10.
+Like we've pointed out above before you commence the process make sure you back up your data in an external source if there is a need to do so.

-To format your SD card on Windows 10, 8 or 7, follow these key steps after you have connected your SD card using a card reader.
+To format your SD card on Windows 10, 8, or 7, follow these key steps after you have connected your SD card using a card reader.

-Right click the SD card and make sure you choose "Format" from the menu to access the formatting options.
+Step 2: Right-click the SD card and make sure you choose "Format" from the menu to access the formatting options.

-In most cases, the system format is often a FAT32 format in Windows 10 and in more recent systems but you have the option of selecting any other system format that meets your requirement.
+In most cases, the system format is often a FAT32 format in Windows 10 and more recent systems but you have the option of selecting any other system format that meets your requirement.

-Click the "OK" button to continue when this comes on "Windows prompt format will erase all the data on this disk".
+Step 4: Click the "OK" button to continue when this comes on "Windows prompt format will erase all the data on this disk".

 If you are experiencing any of this, you can salvage the card by formatting it.
 Let us show you how to go about it using Disk Management.

-Once Windows requests for confirmation, click Yes.
+Step 3: Once Windows requests for confirmation, click Yes.
 This action will lead to the deletion of all the data it contains.

-The system will erase data once again and back up data.
+Step 5: The system will erase data once again and back up data.
 You will have to click OK again to complete the formatting process.

 You can use Diskpart to manage disk partitions in Servers and Windows.
-Diskpart can be used to create, format or delete partitions.
+Diskpart can be used to create, format, or delete partitions.
 Although this process may seem a little complicated for newbies you may use other methods provided in this article instead of this one.
-This method works really well if you are seeing an error prompt such as
+This method works well if you are seeing an error prompt such as

-In the Diskpart Command, type the following one by one and make sure you press enter after each command.
+Step 2: In the Diskpart Command, type the following one by one and make sure you press enter after each command.

-Once the formatting is done, close the command window.
+Step 3: Once the formatting is done, close the command window.

-To format your SD Card using File Explorer please follow these steps.
+To format your SD card using File Explorer please follow these steps.

-Plug the SD card directly into your computer or through a card reader, USB port.
+Step 1: Plug the SD card directly into your computer or through a card reader, USB port.

-To hasten the process you can click "Quick format" to hasten the process.
+Step 3: To hasten the process you can click "Quick format" to hasten the process.

 Click the OK button to confirm.

-Wait a little while for the process to be completed.
+Step 4: Wait a little while for the process to be completed.
 Click OK when it is done.

-With the process complete, your SD card will be free of data with a full space for you to save future data.
+With the process complete, your SD card will be free of data with full space for you to save future data.